 Make sure to click Scrape Again in order to fetch your new preview information from Leadpages.

-You should then see your a preview of what users will see when sharing your page or site on Facebook, as shown below.
+You should then see your preview of what users will see when sharing your page or site on Facebook (and other social platforms), as shown below.

 That’s it!
 Your preview should now reflect the information you've customized for your page or site.